 Size Selection and Fitting Instructions

-How do I know if an Exo Mtn Gear pack will fit me?
+How do I know if a K3 Pack will fit me?

 The Fitting Process

 Before you begin to fit your pack, please make sure that you are not wearing a thick leather belt, or any other items that you wouldn’t wear while hiking or hunting with the pack in normal conditions.

 Additionally, it is important to step through the fitting process with a load of 20-30lbs in the pack.
 You’ll also want a mirror handy, so that you can see how the pack is fitting you once it is in place.